What Is the Difference Between Type 1 & Type 2 Diabetes?

 Type 1 diabetes occurs when your immune system destroys cells in your pancreas that make insulin.
 Therefore, you have very little or no insulin in your body.
 Providers usually diagnose children and young adults with type 1 diabetes, but it can appear at any age.

 Find a Diabetes Specialist

-Doctors and researchers don’t know exactly causes type 2 diabetes.
+Specialists and researchers don’t know exactly why type 2 diabetes occurs.
 Some families have higher rates of the disease.
 But lifestyle factors like poor diet, obesity, and not exercising enough increase your chances of developing the disease.
-Some medications also may increase your chances of getting it.
+Prolonged use of steroids and other medications may also increase your risk.